 This class is designed for local professionals looking to learn in-depth training on Project Management from qualified individuals.
 This is a comprehensive program being offered to teach skills for good project management practices, not simply to help you memorize keywords and techniques to help pass the PMP® certification exam.

 Project management concepts, project framework & lifecycle, project initiation, team effectiveness and leadership, project scope, activity sequencing, estimating resources, developing the project schedule, stakeholder management, risk management, quality management, project execution, quality control, managing project teams, project monitoring control, and communication, negotiation, and managing conflict.

 Candidates for admission to the certificate program are required to have two years of professional experience.
 An undergraduate degree is not a requirement; qualified students from all backgrounds are encouraged to register.

 To become a non-credit certificate student, submit the online registration with the program fee.
 Upon acceptance to a certificate program, students will be contacted by an advisor regarding confirmation of enrollment and class details.

-About UNH: Founded in 1920, the University of New Haven is a known leader in experiential education and provides its students with a unique combination of solid liberal arts and real-world, hands-on professional training.
+Founded in 1920, the University of New Haven is a known leader in experiential education and provides its students with a unique combination of solid liberal arts and real-world, hands-on professional training.
 The noncredit Project Management certificate was first offered at the University's New London, Connecticut campus at the Mitchell College in 2009.
 We began offering the program at the West Haven campus in 2011.